'Aliens: Dark Descent' announced for 2023 release

 Before the trailer ends, a brief glimpse of the gameplay can be seen.
 The game clearly employs a top-down perspective.
 A group of marines fighting off a horde of aliens can be seen before the title card flashes on the screen, announcing a 2023 release date.

-The Alien franchise continues its long history of video game adaptations, with Aliens: Fireteam Elite releasing just last year.
+The Alien franchise is rapidly continuing its long history of video game adaptations, with Aliens: Fireteam Elite releasing just last year.

 Check out every other Summer Game Fest announcement here, or anything announced during the Summer Of Gaming 2022 here as well.